rppgithub/CarND-Advanced-Lane_Finding/PROJECT.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+## How to Run this code.
+ * Run python Advanced_Lane_Finding.py.
+This creates output in same directory called result.mp4
+ * Also, I have the ipython notebook Advanced_Lane_Finding_Submission.ipynb
+ * Images are stored in output_images

 ## Camera Calibration

 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.